 VAT on School Fees: FAQs

-Welcome to our dedicated webpage outlining King Edward VI and King Edward VI Preparatory's current position regarding the potential imposition of VAT on school fees within the future government landscape.
-Here, we provide clarity on our position and intentions.
-It is imperative to acknowledge that as circumstances evolve and details unfold, our strategy may undergo adaptation.
-However, as of now, our intention is to assure our community of the school's robust financial standing and its optimal preparedness to thrive despite the VAT policy.
+Welcome to our dedicated webpage outlining King Edward VI and King Edward VI Preparatory's position regarding the imposition of VAT on school fees from January 2025, as addressed in the recent government budget announcement.
+Here, we provide clarity on our plans and the measures we have in place to address this change.
+Our intention is to assure our community of the school's robust financial standing and its optimal preparedness to thrive despite the VAT policy.

 Below you will find some FAQs that we hope you find helpful.
-We also invite you to ask more questions.
 Our commitment remains steadfast in addressing any concerns, especially those that may alleviate anxiety amongst our parent community and families considering King Edward VI School and King Edward VI Preparatory for their child's education in the coming years.
-Feel free to explore the FAQs and enquire further using the button below.

 What is the Government’s proposed policy on Independent School fees and taxation?

-Since the General Election, the Chancellor has reiterated the Government’s policy to introduce a 20% VAT charge on all Independent school fees, effective from January 2025.
+In the recent budget announcement, the Chancellor confirmed the Government’s policy to introduce a 20% VAT charge on all Independent school fees, effective from January 2025.
 Despite some language used by politicians and the media, this is a tax on the consumer rather than the institution.
 Therefore, it must be fully applied to all school fees.
 Any mitigation measures enacted by schools can only relieve the overall burden but cannot reduce or eliminate the VAT charged to parents.

-Additionally, the Government has announced that business rates reliefs granted to Independent schools with charitable status will be removed from April 2025.
+Additionally, the Government confirmed that business rates reliefs granted to Independent schools with charitable status will be removed from April 2025.
 This change will impose a new direct cost on Independent schools.
 Independent schools in Scotland have already faced this change since 2021 under the devolved Scottish Assembly.

 The Government claims that these measures in England will generate over £1.6 billion in additional funds for the state education sector.
 However, these figures are disputed by sector representative organisations such as the Independent Schools Council.